BocaDoru/Hospital-Chain-Management-System/README.md

 * For deleting an user the *Admin* has to follow those steps:
 1. Select the wanted user from the *Users Table*.
-2. Click *Delete User* button, a dialog window will open.
+2. Click *Delete User* button, a dialogue window will open.
 3. Confirm this action by clicking the *Yes* button, or *No* button to cancel.

 ### 2. Receptionist